Generalizing causal effects with noncompliance: Application to deep canvassing experiments: Practical Considerations

-To solve for \eqref{eq: partially identifiable intervals}, we use the Charnes-Cooper transformation \citep{cooper1962programming}, which allows us to formulate the optimization problem into a linear programming problem.
-See \S\ref{app: sensitivity} for details on the estimation problem.

 In practice, we recommend researchers recompute the range of possible T-CACE estimates for increasing $\Gamma \geq 1$ values to find the threshold $\Gamma^*$ value that results in an interval that includes zero.
 This implies that for a $\Gamma = \Gamma^*$ value, the unmeasured confounders $U$ could be sufficiently strong to result in a statistically insignificant T-CACE.
 A relatively small $\Gamma^*$ (i.e., close to 1) implies that the estimated T-CACE is highly sensitive to potential omitted variables.
+We provide a benchmarking approach in \S\ref{app: illustrating sensitivity analysis}, which allows researchers to use observed covariate data to calibrate plausible $\Gamma$ values.